mortbauer/mopidy-bigbeet/README.rst

 mopidy bigbeet scan

-A library DB File will be created in $XDG_DATA_DIR/mopidy (.local/share/mopidy/bigbeet)
+A library DB File will be created in bb_data_dir

 Genres Tree
 ===========